 Test your solution here: https://judge.softuni.org/Contests/Practice/Index/1055#5.

-Write a program which receives a number n (1 ≤ n ≤ 100) and prints a Christmas tree with a height of N + 1.
+Write a program that receives a number n (1 ≤ n ≤ 100) and prints a Christmas tree with a height of N + 1.

 From the examples, we see that the Christmas tree can be divided into three logical parts.
 The first part is the asterisks and the whitespaces before and after them, the middle part is

 |, and the last part is again asterisks, but this time there are whitespaces only before them.
 The printing can be done with only one loop and the operation string multiplication, which we will use once for the asterisks and once for the whitespaces:

 Let's look at how to draw figures using nested loops with more complex logic, for which we need to think more before coding.

 Write a program that receives an integer n (3 ≤ n ≤ 100) and prints sunglasses with a size of 5*N x N as found in the examples:

 From the examples, we can see that the sunglasses can be divided into three parts – upper, middle, and lower.
 Below is part of the code with which the problem can be solved.
 When drawing the upper and lower rows we need to print

 When drawing the middle part, we need to check if the row is